ui5-community/babel-plugin-transform-modules-ui5/README.md

 });
 ```

+#### Properties related to Controller Extensions

-It additionally supports the usage of the new `overrides` class property required for a `ControllerExtension`.
+The new (as of UI5 1.112) `overrides` class property required for implementing a `ControllerExtension` will also be added to the extend object.
-(For backward compatibility, you can use `overridesToOverride: true`)
+(For backward compatibility with older UI5 runtimes, you can use `overridesToOverride: true`.)

 ```js
 class MyExtension extends ControllerExtension {